drojaazu/suddendesu/content/entry/armadillo-racing/index.md

 draft: false
 ---

 With perhaps the most honest title in all of video gaming, *Armadillo Racing* is exactly that.
 But behind its Global Village Coffeehouse-on-LSD tribal aesthetic lurks... a couple of garden-variety dev tools.
-Ho-hum.

 <!--more-->

 I've had the pleasure of playing Armadillo Racing in [its original cabinet](https://x.com/GiGO_akiba_ac/status/1541597248563191809) on the retro games floor of GiGO Akihabara 3-gou (perhaps the best thing GiGO has ever done).
 It's.. fine.
 Cute.
 I went [back to playing Rave Racer](https://x.com/suddendesu/status/2058031166813520245?s=20) pretty quick though.

-So what is it hiding away?
-Well... not much.
+So what is it hiding under that scaly armor?

 # Dev Test Menu

 ![](img/adillorj_dev_menu.png)

-Turns out the menu I though I found was already described in the MAME source and [already covered on TCRF](https://tcrf.net/Armadillo_Racing).
+Turns out this menu [that I thought I found](https://x.com/suddendesu/status/1358690114033995778?s=20) was already [described in the MAME source](https://github.com/mamedev/mame/blob/master/src/mame/namco/namcos22.cpp) and [already covered on TCRF](https://tcrf.net/Armadillo_Racing).
 So we won't elaborate, but briefly...

 The Namco S22 hardware had a connector edge for dev control panel, it seems, and MAME emulates this with a Machine Configuration adding those inputs back in for some games.
 In Armadillo Racing, pressing Dev Right whie on the service menu brings up a secondary menu with some graphics tests.
 From there, the Dev stick and two buttons work pretty intuitively.